(Disclosure: Some of the links below may be affiliate links)

 But there is still the extra risk of the borrower going bankrupt too.
 And investors borrowing shares are more likely to go bankrupt than others.

-There is a definite extra risk in case of a broker bankruptcy if this broker uses securities lending.
+There is a definite extra risk in a broker bankruptcy if this broker uses securities lending.
 It is not a huge risk, but it will make it more complicated to recover all your shares.

 Many people think that all their shares are directly registered in their names.
 But in most cases, this is wrong.

 For instance, in the United States, the Direct Registration System (DRS) can do just that.
 It is like an official registration system for share ownership.
 And with U.S. brokers, you can arrange your trades to be registered in this system.
-That way, your shares are really held in your name.
+That way, your shares are held in your name.

 In Switzerland, we have a system of share registers.
 With some brokers, you can register the ownership of your shares in a share register.
 These are public registers for publicly-traded companies.
 It is a very different system since the share will still be held by the broker.
 But you will have a public official trace of the shares.